İzmir Ekonomi Üniversitesi

 Course Objectives This course aims to teach students the fundamental characteristics of various energy sources used to generate electricity and heat, methods of obtaining energy from these sources, energy efficiency, major energy storage technologies, and the concept of sustainability in energy.

-• describe the environmental impacts of energy production.
+3Explain the environmental impacts of energy generation.6.1x

 Course Category